TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-maxfailedfilesreachedinbackup.md

 # Error MaxFailedFilesReachedInBackup

 <!--issueDescription-->
-We have identified that your backup operation failed, because the number of data transfer failures was more than failure count.
+We have identified that your backup operation failed because the number of data transfer failures was more than failure count.
 <!--/issueDescription-->

 ## **Recommended Steps**